RubberDuckCollector/quizlet-write/README.md

         - increment the bar when the progress is divisible by a certain number, which corresponds to a pre-mapped version of the progress bar
         - store the progress bar stages in a separate file and import them in `main.py`
 - [wip] somewhat complete 2025-07-11: make a sync function that goes through all files in `records/` and counts how many ticks and crosses there are in each file, then overwrites those figures as the `lifetime_correct` and `lifetime_incorrect` stats in `lifetime_stats.json`
+- [x] complete 2025-07-15: migrate to x.isalpha() (works for different alphabets) instead of a list of chars to ignore
-- [x] completed 2025-07-15: make it so normal/easy hints show the first 1/3 letters (that is, return True from .isalpha()) as well as any non-alpha character, not just the old behaviour of showing the first 1/3 chars no matter what and possibly wasting the hint chars
+- [x] complete 2025-07-15: make it so normal/easy hints show the first 1/3 letters (that is, return True from .isalpha()) as well as any non-alpha character, not just the old behaviour of showing the first 1/3 chars no matter what and possibly wasting the hint chars
     - maybe use counters but not decrement the counters when there's a non-alpha char
         - figure out when to put the counter check in the if statement branches
 - [x] complete 2025-07-11: put the end of session data into a `session.json` file